 Don’t miss the annual family days at the National Building Museum.
 There are a variety of fun family activities for children and adults to participate in and various interactive art demonstrations and live performances.

-A favorite event during the Cherry Blossom Festival, this year’s Southwest Fireworks Festival includes hours and hours of family-friendly fun and entertainment including live concerts, food, arts and crafts, games, sailing activities and demonstrations and more.
+A favorite event during the Cherry Blossom Festival, this year’s event, formerly known as Southwest Fireworks Festival, includes hours and hours of family-friendly fun and entertainment including live concerts, food, arts and crafts, games, sailing activities and demonstrations and more.
 The grand finale, of course, is a spectacular fireworks show with the fireworks booming above and illuminating the water.
-The event takes place on the Southwest Waterfront, stretching over three blocks.
+The event takes place on the Wharf on SW Maine Avenue, stretching over three blocks.